 1. Chevening Scholarships (UK)

-Overview: The Chevening Scholarships are one of the most prestigious awards for international students, fully funded by the UK government.
-They offer outstanding students the chance to pursue a master’s degree in the United Kingdom.
+The Chevening Scholarships are among the most prestigious international awards, fully funded by the UK government.
+This scholarship program is aimed at outstanding students who wish to pursue a master’s degree in the United Kingdom.

 Benefits: